 AP Economics is 40-50-lessons course that includes Microeconomics and Macroeconomics.

-Microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision markets, both consumers and producers, within the economic system.
+Microeconomics is taught to give students a thorough understanding of the principles of economics that apply to the functions of individual decision markets, both consumers and producers, within the economic system.
 It places primary emphasis on the nature and function of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.

-The key concepts and related content that define the AP Biology course organized around a few underlying principles called the big ideas, such as Evolution, Cellular Processes: Energy and Communication, Genetics and Information Transfer, and Interactions which encompass the core scientific principles, theories and processes governing living organisms and biological systems.
+The key concepts and related content that define the AP Biology course was organized around a few underlying principles called the big ideas, such as Evolution, Cellular Processes: Energy and Communication, Genetics and Information Transfer, and Interactions which encompass the core scientific principles, theories and processes governing living organisms and biological systems.

 COURSES WE OFFER